legras/legras.github.io/pesee.md

 # Information collection

 When you run *Pesée* ("App") we gather absolutely no information about you or your device.
-All your data stays on your phone or on Apple's HealthKit iCloud severs if you enabled it in the Health app.
+All your data stays on your phone or on Apple's HealthKit iCloud servers if you enabled it in the Health app.

 # Information storing